 The management of fisheries in Norway falls under the jurisdiction of the Ministry of Trade, Industry and Fisheries (Department of Fisheries and Aquaculture).
 A Directorate of Fisheries and Aquaculture acts as the Ministry's advisory and executive body.
-A map of the Norwegian Economic Zone (NEZ) and surrounding areas is provided (Figure 1).

-Both Ministry and Directorate develop and apply fishery laws and regulations through an ongoing interactive process referred to as the Regulatory Chain (Figure 3), in place since the 1970's.
+Both Ministry and Directorate develop and apply fishery laws and regulations through an ongoing interactive process referred to as the Regulatory Chain (Figure 1), in place since the 1970's.

 Scientific advice takes key positions within the chain, ensuring understanding of fish stocks and broader ecosystem issues are considered.
 A Stock table, and a table of "Catches of data-poor species" constitute the system in Norway for monitoring management principles.
 Along with a Fisheries table, both establish a framework for developing an ecosystem-based fisheries management by providing a basis and tools for prioritising the needs of new and/or revised management measures.
 The Stock Table includes information on the status of stocks, exploitation level, management objectives and priorities for action.
 The Fisheries Table includes information for each fishery on species and size selectivity, discard problems, incidental mortality, effect on bottom habitats, etc. Elements of both tables are graded according to impact or importance and presented with traffic light colours (high (red), medium (yellow) or low (green)) to facilitate overviews.